 Criterion A – Species or Population Vulnerability

 The Irrawaddy dolphin, Orcaella brevirostris, is an endangered marine mammal found only in the Indo-Pacific region.
 Small isolated populations are often centred near estuaries and in semi-enclosed, protected bodies of water with freshwater inputs, such as bays, lagoons, and river systems (Arnold, 2002, Reeves et al. 2008).
 Until recently, the Malampaya Sound population in Palawan, declared by the IUCN as Critically Endangered (Minton et al. 2017), was the only population known in Philippine waters (Dolar et al. 2009).
-A second population was found in the Visayas in 2007, more than 300 km from the island of Palawan (de la Paz et al. 2017, Dolar et al. in prep).
+A second population was found in the Visayas in 2007, more than 300 km from the island of Palawan (de la Paz et al. 2017, 2020).
 The population exists in an estuary and very close to human fishing grounds, making the dolphins vulnerable to boat strikes and fishing gear entanglement.
-In 2010 one calf stranded on Guimaras coast and in 2011 two animals (mother and calf) stranded on Negros (Dolar, 2012).
+In 2010 one calf stranded on the Guimaras coast and in 2011 two animals (mother and calf) stranded on Negros (Dolar, 2012).
 This constitutes 4% mortality for 2010,and 8% for 2011 (Dolar, 2012).
 This is above the 1-2% threshold considered sustainable for cetaceans.
-One mortality every year indicate that the population decline is unsustainable.
+One mortality every year indicates that the population decline is unsustainable.
 Identified threats include possible net entanglement, boat collisions, pollution from industrial plants, habitat destruction, prey depletion, and the Philippine government’s plan to construct a bridge to connect the 3 islands, which will cut directly across the Irrawaddy dolphins’ habitat.
-Interviews with old fishers and residents conducted at that time suggested that the dolphins’ habitat has shrunk considerably and their numbers have declined dramatically in the last 15-20 years.
+Interviews with elderly fishers and residents conducted at that time suggested that the dolphins’ habitat has shrunk considerably and their numbers have declined dramatically in the last 15-20 years.

 Criterion B: Distribution and Abundance